haresfaiez/haresfaiez.github.io/_posts/2016-02-09-small-is-beautiful.markdown

 of blindly using cargo manufacturing as a reference while driving software development efforts.
 Or may be it is just another inherent aspect of our human nature.
-But, I think that our bais toawrd solving our problems by increasing numbers is no more than an escape from our problems.
+But, I think that our bias toward solving our problems by increasing numbers is no more than an escape from our problems.

 We are striving all the time for scaling.
-Scaling our teams, our tools, our plateforms...
+Scaling our teams, our tools, our platforms...
 But we end up having more problems.

 Small is simple.
 Small is also tiny and light.